 Act 34 Requirement - Criminal Record Check ClearanceEffective January 1, 1986, all Pennsylvania residents must submit with their employment application a copy of a report of "Criminal History Record Information" from the Pennsylvania State Police or a statement from the Pennsylvania State Police that the State Police central repository contains no such information.
 Out-of-State applicants must submit with their application for employment a copy of a federal criminal record report from the Federal Bureau of Investigation.
 The criminal record report must be no more than one (1) year old and upon hiring, the applicant must submit the original report.
-Click on the link below to access the Act 34 Criminal History application website.Act 126 / Act 31 Requirement - Mandated Child Abuse TrainingPlease click on the link below to access the University of Pittsburgh's free web-training for Act 126 / Act 31 Mandated Child Abuse Training for school Employees.
+Click on the link above to access the Act 34 Criminal History application website.Act 126 / Act 31 Requirement - Mandated Child Abuse TrainingPlease click on the link above to access the University of Pittsburgh's free web-training for Act 126 / Act 31 Mandated Child Abuse Training for school Employees.

 Act 168 Requirement - Disclosure Information Request

 A school entity or an independent contractor (collectively referred to herein as “hiring entity”) may not hire any applicant for a position in which the employee will have direct contact with children until the school entity has complied with the employment history review process delineated in Act 168.
 (24 P.S. § 1-111.1).

 A hiring entity must require an applicant for any position in which there is direct contact with children to complete Section 1 of the Commonwealth of Pennsylvania Sexual Misconduct/Abuse Disclosure Release form for all employers that fall within the following categories:

 - The applicant’s current employer (regardless of whether the employer was a school entity and/or where the applicant had direct contact with children);

 - All former employers of the applicant that were school entities; and

 - All former employers where the applicant was employed in a position where he or she had direct contact with children.